zeeshan-sardar/robotics_projects/README.md

 ## Goal
 The goal is to build a ROS package to localize Clearpath Robotics' Warthog robot using the provided data.

+This is the solution of problem 1 that is robot localization.

+For this purpose, robot localization packages is utilized along with hector slam package for trajectory drawing.
+To run both the trajectory drawing and localization, just run the following commands.

 ## Instructions
 This project is built and tested on Ubuntu18 using ROS Melodic.
 Compatibility with other Ubuntu or ROS distributions is not gauranteed.